-Traeger’s WiFIRE technology allows you to monitor and control your cook from anywhere via your smartphone.
-And a powerful D2 drivetrain helps this smoker get hotter faster and maintain consistent temperatures in any condition.
+Traeger’s WiFIRE technology allows you to monitor and control your cook from anywhere via your smartphone, and a powerful D2 drivetrain helps this smoker get hotter faster, and maintain consistent temperatures in any condition.
 Its double-wall stainless-steel interior helps sustain a perfectly even cooking temperature and keeps smoke inside.

-It even has enough grilling space to hold up to 10 chickens or seven racks of ribs, so you can cook for a crowd.
+It even has enough grilling space to hold up to 10 chickens or 7 racks of ribs, so you can cook for a crowd.
 The downside is that all this doesn’t come cheap, but this is a tool you’ll enjoy for many, many delicious meals over the years.

 Best Budget: Camp Chef SmokePro DLX Pellet Grill

 The SmokePro DLX Pellet Grill delivers an easy, reliable cooking experience every time.
-Its 570 square inches of cooking space has controlled smoke, which lets you tailor the amount of smoke your meal gets and PID technology.
+Its 570 square inches of cooking space has controlled smoke, which lets you tailor the amount of smoke your meal gets, and PID technology.
 An automatic pellet auger dispenses when needed and shuts down when done, and automatic ash cleanout minimizes mess.

 Reviewers comment on its ease of use, easy cleanup, and quality of smoke.
 To get a true high-temperature sear, you’ll need to purchase an additional Sear Box accessory.
 Another con: it can be difficult to get pellets out of the hopper for storage.